 Testing by GNS Science has shown the water can be up to 200 years old in parts of the valley, and to have been filtered for around a year before it emerges from various springs, including the one at Jackson St.

 Walk with champions along the street.
 Petone may be a small village, but it’s produced a surprising number of sporting heroes.
 Take a trip down memory lane between 83 and 355 Jackson Street where you’ll find bronze plaques honouring the achievements of over 175 local sports champions who have competed at the national level.
 Hear more of the local champions by downloading the Petone Tours app for Android (awaiting iOS)

 Jackson Street is easy to find set back a few streets from the and parallel to the Petone foreshore.
 By car: turn off the Esplanade and follow the signs.
 By train: trains from Wellington Railway Station arrive regularly.
-Get off the train, cross the road, and head straight down Jackson St. By bus: take the 81 or 83 buses, or catch the Airport Flyer from Wellington.
+Get off the train, cross the road, and head straight down Jackson St. By bus: take the 81 or 83 buses.